Non-linear Neurons with Human-like Apical Dendrite Activations: Experiments

 \subsection{Results on UTKFace}

-{\bf Neural architecture.} For gender prediction and age estimation, we employ the ResNet-50 architecture \cite{He-CVPR-2016}.
+{\bf Neural architecture.} For gender prediction and age estimation, we employ the ResNet-50 architecture \citep{He-CVPR-2016}.
 Residual networks use batch normalization and skip connections to propagate information over convolutional layers, avoiding the vanishing or exploding gradient problem.
 This enables effective training of very deep models such as ResNet-50, which is formed of 50 layers.

 {\bf Specific hyperparameter tuning.} All ResNet-50 variants are trained on mini-batches of $10$ samples using a learning rate of $10^{-4}$.
 The models are trained for $15$ epochs on the gender prediction task, and for $100$ epochs on the age estimation task.
-For (leaky) ADA and (leaky) PyNADA, we either validate or learn the parameter $\alpha$, in the same time, setting the parameter $c=0$.
+For (leaky) ADA and (leaky) PyNADA, we either validate or learn the parameter $\alpha$, at the same time setting the parameter $c$ to $0$.

 {\bf Results.} We present the gender prediction and age estimation results in Table~\ref{tab_UTKFace}.
+In addition, we illustrate the results on gender prediction for both standard and pyramidal neurons in Figure \ref{fig_tab_utk_acc}.
 In the gender prediction task, we notice that ADA yields slightly lower results than ReLU, while leaky ADA attains slightly better results than leaky ReLU.
 Both RBF and Swish provide lower results than ReLU and ADA.
 Nevertheless, we observe significant improvements with PyNADA over PyNReLU.
-Our highest absolute gain ($3.15\%$) in the gender prediction task is obtained when ResNet-50 is equipped with PyNADA ($91.65\%$) instead of the baseline PyNReLU on both branches ($88.50\%$).
+Our highest absolute gain ($3.15\%$) in the gender prediction task is obtained when ResNet-50 is equipped with PyNADA ($91.65\%$) instead of the baseline PyNReLU ($88.50\%$).

+Aside from Table \ref{tab_UTKFace}, we also present the results on age estimation for both standard and pyramidal neurons in Figure \ref{fig_tab_utk_mae}.
 In the age estimation task, we notice that all versions of (leaky) ADA and (leaky) PyNADA surpass the corresponding baselines by significant margins.
 With an MAE of $5.74$ on the test set, our PyNADA attains the best results in age estimation.
 With respect to the PyNReLU baseline, PyNADA reduces the average error by $1.61$ years and the difference is statistically significant.